daviddechaux/Kingmaker/readme.md

 - Custom CSS on checkbox
 - Create Road
 - Remove faction
+- Add a checkbox to remove transparency on menu

 ## In progress :
+- Create an element en right click, remove the button

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue